Results of City Survey On Curtis Street “Park” Now Available

 “Extending the Santa Cruz Avenue Central Plaza experience south and closed to regular traffic, the Chestnut Street Paseo provides space for temporary vendors, such as jewelry or crafts sellers, benches, additional landscaping and a use surface for pedestrian comfort and great space functionality.
 The paseo works synergistically with the Farmer’s Market, adjacent ground for retail and the market place, and it offers a unique environment away from motor vehicles.
 (More Info)

-The City appears to have no budget, plan or schedule for these two projects and instead has conducted two short field trials of “minimalist” parklets, first on Chestnut (summer 2015) and then on Crane (2016).
-These parklets were NOT paseos and both have been disappointingly unattractive and lacking clear “purpose”.
+The City appears to have no budget, plan or schedule for these two projects and instead has conducted two short field trials of “minimalist” pocket parks, first on Chestnut (summer 2015) and then on Crane (2016).
+These projects were NOT paseos and both have been disappointingly unattractive and lacking clear “purpose”.
 Unsurprisingly, residents have largely ignored the parklets.
-Resident feedback has not been formally collected and the future of a downtown parklet remains undefined.
+Resident feedback was not systematically collected until September 2017

 - 2015 – Chestnut (south) between Santa Cruz and the parking lots was blocked with temporary barriers for a couple of summer months.
 Amenities included a green artificial carpet and a few tables and chairs.
 There was no protection from the sun.